Updated: Jun 20

 I sat down, cross-legged on the dirty, sun-bleached carpet for a moment.
 The #EMDR process my therapist was bringing me through was working.
 I was desensitized to this memory, but the reprocessing of it was sticking in my throat and making me nauseous.

 In my therapist’s office, adult me grabbed a throw pillow laying beside me.
 I held it in my lap and wrapped my arms around it.
-I was still holding the tappers which were still vibrating in an alternating pattern.
-Their vibrations were just strong enough to reach through the pillow and begin to calm my churning stomach.
+I was still holding the vibrating tappers.
+Their kneading was just strong enough to reach through the pillow and begin to calm my churning stomach.
 I pulled my legs up onto the couch, sitting cross-legged like I had in my mind’s eye.
 Again, my therapist interwove words of truth into my reprocessing;

 “You can give him what he needed all those years ago.”